 Do you have valuable open text data from textbox, essay, or other-specify textbox responses that you're struggling to gain insights from?
 There are a number of good reasons for collecting open text data in your surveys.
 If asked in moderation, open text questions can provide you with a wealth of valuable information.

 The trouble is, how do you act on it?

 Open Text Analysis is a very useful tool for quantifying and transforming open text responses into actionable data.
 Using Open Text Analysis, you can read through responses to each open text question in your survey and bucket them into categories.
-This allows you to report on textboxes, essays and other textboxes as a pie chart or bar chart!
+This allows you to report on textboxes, essays, and other textboxes as a pie chart or bar chart!

-When would I use Open Text Analysis?
+When Would I Use Open Text Analysis?

 While well-designed surveys should make careful use of the open text questions, there are still several good cases for collecting open text data.
-Using Open Text Analysis you'll be able to act on this data and repay your respondents for their time spent providing you with this valuable information!
+Using Open Text Analysis you will be able to act on this data and repay your respondents for their time spent providing you with this valuable information!
 Here are some good cases for analyzing open text data: